Focusing on Your Goals With Journaling

-A lot of people fail to realize how much of a difference there is between being busy, and being productive.
-People who are busy are always concerning themselves with random tasks.
-They can’t utilize what will lead them to a central thrust that allows them to make real progress they can enjoy.
+A lot of people fail to realize the difference between being busy and being productive.
+Busy people always concern themselves with random tasks.
+They can't utilize what will lead them to a central thrust that allows them to make real progress they can enjoy.

 Productive people execute carefully reviewed plans that allow them to make leaps that improve their lives.
-Much of this is done through recalling details repeatedly until the productive person feels like they know everything about the plan that will be taking them where they truly want to go.
+Much of this is done by recalling details repeatedly until they know everything about the plan that will take them where they truly want to go.

-While you probably won’t always have a 7-day span to rest and replenish yourself, it’s good to try and have a day where you disconnect yourself from the rest of the world.
-Especially when it comes to your work.
-You’ll need to find some time to get this kind of rest.
+While you probably won’t always have a 7-day span to rest and replenish yourself, it’s good to try and have a day where you disconnect from the rest of the world, especially regarding work.
+You’ll need to find some time for this kind of rest.

-When you’re not under as much obligation, it would probably be a great time to sit and think about how you’re going to accomplish a few goals.
-Giving yourself a rest will help you to be able to process things a lot more clearly once you’ve completed a rest period.
+When you're not under as much obligation, it would be a great time to sit and think about how you're going to accomplish a few goals.
+Giving yourself a rest will help you process things much more clearly once you've completed a rest period.

 Find Somewhere Outside of Your Daily Grind

-The best way for you to utilize time off to think or to rest would be to try and find a spot that is completely outside of your normal scene.
+The best way to utilize time off to think or rest would be to find a spot completely outside your normal environment.
 That way, you won’t have any emotions tainting your experience.
-It’ll be a blank slate with no expectations other than to be able to rest.
+It will be a blank slate with no expectations other than being able to rest.

-Take full advantage of this time because it’s going to help you to come back with renewed excitement for your projects.
+Take full advantage of this time, as it will help you come back with renewed excitement for your projects.
 Separation from the daily grind, stress, and routine can put into perspective what is possible for you.